loicmarie/playground-8maVaWFU/markdowns/single_cell_operations.md

 * a simple display, that shows the binary sequence
 * a pretty display, that shows the board representation

 You are lucky, I already prepared these functions.
-In the following code, you get the state structure written in the previous section, and two function `Utils::display(Bitboard position)` and `Utils::displayPretty(Bitboard position)`.
+In the following code, you get the state structure written in the previous section, and two functions `Utils::display(Bitboard position)` and `Utils::displayPretty(Bitboard position)`.

 Display the board and try to change the `state.board` to get different positions.